parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/smart_contract_examples/2_my_little_pony.md

 # Example - My Little Pony

-In this chapter, we will implement a smart contract called `MyLittlePony`, to demonstrate how a contract can:
+We will implement a smart contract called `MyLittlePony`, to demonstrate how a contract can:

 - define entrypoint methods
 - define fields as data in contract storage